 One of the hallmark programs offered at St. Charles is the Literacy and Basic Skills (LBS) program.
 This program offers a second chance for learners who did not finish their education but who now wish to obtain valuable job related skills such as resume writing, time management, and interview skills along with basic math and language instruction.
 LBS is offered at most St. Charles centres and is a valuable community partner with social assistance programs such as Ontario Works and the Ontario Disability Support Program.

 St. Charles offers a variety of venues for students to obtain their secondary school diploma.
 Summer school and night school credit courses are offered, each year to secondary school students throughout the city.
-The St. Charles Adult Day School is another way for students who have not completed their secondary education to obtain their diploma.
+The St. Charles Teacher Led and Supported eLearning Adult Day School program is another way for students who have not completed their secondary education to obtain their diploma.
 And finally, our PLAR for Mature Student program allows adult students the opportunity to complete multiple secondary school credits in as little as 6 weeks.

 St. Charles leads the way in Hamilton with innovative programs, such as the Personal Support Worker (PSW) program.
 This course provides students with an opportunity to obtain certification in the growing PSW field.
 Most of our PSW graduates are immediately hired by hospitals, nursing homes and palliative care centres.
 Our PSW course is highly valued in the long term health care community in Hamilton.
 Our students display a high degree of professionalism and expertise at their work placements.